gitter-badger/nodejs-Pentair/README.md

+# Latest version 0.0.6 released 7/24/16.
+Please see important notes below in version info!
+tl;dr

+ Important changes:

+ Configuration is now read from your pool.
+In order to force the controller to broadcast the configuration, change the setpoint of your heater (or any configuration that is saved in the controller) and it will rebroadcast the pool configuration.

+ I am working on writing back to the bus and once I can successfully do this I will ask the controller for the config so this step is not necessary.

+ Visit http://_your_machine_name_:3000 to see a basic UI

+ Visit http://_your_machine_name_:3000/debug.html for a way to listen for specific messages

 # nodejs-Pentair

 This is a set of test code to read the Pentair system messages off of the RS-485 serial bus.